 Converting int integer variables to char variables in the Arduino IDE is a fairly simple process but worthy of a separate reminder.
 The hardest thing to understand is why the Char type is needed at all.
 Let me remind you that it is a one-byte character type.

-Let’s start with the more straightforward option of converting a Char character to an Integer and then move on to the basic question.
+Let’s start with the more straightforward option of converting a Char character to an Integer and then move on to the fundamental question.

 Use the following short combination to convert char to integer: